 It provides cost information from the national average.

-It is a reimbursement system that covers average treatment costs, in which the patients classified in the DRG.
+It is a reimbursement system that covers average treatment costs, in which the patients are classified in the DRG.

 The main drawback of this mechanism is the incentive of the risk-based selection of patients.
 Hospitals tend to admit patients with mild symptoms in a specific diagnostic group and avoid more complicated cases to reduce the costs.
 Moreover, unnecessary treatments may be recommended in some cases to obtain a higher level of reimbursement from the DRG classification.